dburles/meteor-flow-router-map/README.md

 # Flow Router Map

 Provides a nice routing API for FlowRouter.
+Inspired by [Django urls](https://docs.djangoproject.com/en/1.8/topics/http/urls/#example) flow-router-map is designed to keep all of your url paths in the one place so you gain a clear visual overview of your entire application's routes.
+See the example below.

 ## Installation